aws/dcv-color-primitives/README.md

 ## C bindings

-Dcp provides C bindings.
+DCV Color Primitives provides C bindings.
 A static library will be automatically generated for the default build.

 API is slighter different than rust one.
-Check dcp.h for examples and further information.
+Check dcv_color_primitives.h for examples and further information.

-Dcp also come with some unit tests written in C, to add some coverage also for the bindings.
+There are also some unit tests written in C, to add some coverage also for the bindings.
 If you want to build those, you need meson build system.

 * **Windows**